 3. Start paying yourself first.

 This is one of the golden keys to saving money.
-If you try to pay everything else first and then see if you have anything left over to put into savings, you will almost always have nothing left over.
-The best way is to take money for savings off the top, right when you get paid.
+If you try to pay everything else first and then see if you have anything remaining to put into savings, you will almost always have nothing left over.
+The best way is to take money for savings, right when you get paid.
 Decide upon a certain percentage of your paycheck and immediately send those funds to your savings account.